 A lot of people came to my mind who gave their last for someone who took that all for granted or who used them deliberately.

 As we know, we see the world the way we are and good-hearted people believe in the good of others.
-The worse it is when they are waking up one day and seeing that someone only played with them and that spoken or even written words were only empty shells to keep them on board.
-It breaks their hearts but what is even harder is that through their open-hearted way they may experience this more often and in the end they are blaming themselves for everything and the fight against themselves begins.
+The worst is when they wake up one day and see that someone only played with them and that spoken or even written words were only empty shells to keep them on board.
+It breaks their hearts but what is even harder is that through their open-hearted way, they may experience this more often, and in the end, they are blaming themselves for everything and the fight against themselves begins.

 It is necessary to step back and look at the situation from a distance.
 Only when the fooled one realizes that it is not a bad attitude to have an open heart but to abuse open hearts the healing can begin.
 Never feel bad because you trusted.
 It is the person who had bad intentions even though they would never confess it.